 Only alumni from the USF MBA and Executive MBA programs may apply to return to USF as Visiting Students in the MBA (not Executive MBA) program.
 Alumni from other School of Management graduate programs are not eligible to complete additional coursework in the same program from which they graduated.

-Visiting students may take up to eight semester credits per term, and must reapply for visiting student status each term.
+Visiting students are eligible to enroll in two courses per semester not to exceed 6 credits.
+This restriction does not apply to JebNet MBA students.
+Students must reapply for visiting student status each term.
 Completed course work taken by Visiting Students may not count toward a USF degree without formal acceptance to the University.